Danjb1/open-rival/docs/CONTRIBUTING.md

 ### Stay Faithful

-Apart from the identified ["Future Enhancements"](/docs/TODO.md), all features should aim to mimic the original game as closely as possible.
+Apart from the identified [enhancements](/docs/TODO.md#enhancements), all features should aim to mimic the original game as closely as possible.

 ### Simplicity Over Optimisation